Arnold Palmer remembered as 'King of the fairways'

 GEORGE W. BUSH, FORMER U.S. PRESIDENT

-"For all who love the game of golf and love to see it played, there has never been a sight quite like Arnold Palmer walking down the fairway towards the 18th green.
+"For all who love the game of golf and love to see it played, there has never been a sight quite like Arnold Palmer walking down the fairway toward the 18th green.

 "The announcer Vin Scully once said: In a sport that was high society, Arnold Palmer made it 'High Noon'."